medheerajput/syoft-nodejs/README.md

 Welcome to Our Node.js API Project!
 What's This Project About?
-This project is all about creating a powerful backend for your web application.
+-This project is all about creating a powerful backend for your web application.
 It provides a set of API endpoints that allow users to register, log in, and manage products.

 Getting Started//
 To get started with the project, followed these simple steps: